This page was last updated in 2022.

 Emory University (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.

-The DNP, Nurse Anesthesia Program will give you additional knowledge and skills in leadership, education, and application of best evidence to practice.
-The DNP program is a fully integrated program with simulation and clinical experiences starting during the second semester of your first year.
+The DNP, Nurse Anesthesia Program will give you additional knowledge and clinical experiences starting during the second semester of your first year.

 You will build a professional portfolio which will include written case studies of clinical experiences that have significance for nurse anesthesia practice.